wartman/HxLox/readme.md

-HxLox
+Quirk
 =====

-Haxe implementation of the [Lox language](http://www.craftinginterpreters.com/the-lox-language.html).
+Initially started as a haxe impelementation of the [Lox language](http://www.craftinginterpreters.com/the-lox-language.html).

 Still a few rough edges, but this was mostly done for fun/education.